|

 Enter adjustable coilovers.
 You can easily switch from stiff to soft thereby making adjustable kits ideal for street comfort and track use.
 Unless you’re looking for an aggressive setup then adjustable damping may be overkill.
 Especially if you would simply set it once and never touch the damping again.

-In essence, if you’re looking for a good blend between all-out performance and street comfort you’ll want adjustable WRX coilovers.
+In essence, if you’re looking for a good blend of all-out performance and street comfort you’ll want adjustable WRX coilovers.
 Otherwise, stick with non-adjustable and leave it to the manufacturer to set the coilovers to a good blend of comfort and performance.

 WRX Ride Height Adjustments

-This is a relatively quick topic since it’s pretty straight-forward.
+This is a relatively quick topic since it’s pretty straightforward.
 Height adjustment is what makes a true coilover a coilover.
 Most coilover kits will allow for about 1-2.5″ of lowering.
 WRX coilovers intended for stance and lowering may allow drops of 3-4″.

 This extreme lowering isn’t usually ideal for aggressive street or track use.
 As such, you’ll notice most performance coilovers will not offer much more than about 1-2″ of lowering capability.